Alone (2023 film): Reception

 Janani K. of India Today gave 3 out of 5 and wrote "Director Shaji Kailas’ Alone, starring Mohanlal, is a one-actor film that tries to be a thriller with a twist.
 But, it neither offers thrills nor the so-called twists have an impact on you."
+A critic from IndianExpress.com gave 1.5 rating out of 5 and stated, "But sadly, this film doesn't even have a glimpse of the good old vintage Mohanlal or Shaji Kailas."
+S.R.Praveen of The Hindu wrote, "Mohanlal's solo act not enough to save this stretched-out thriller".
+Firstpost critic gave 0 out of 5 and noted that "Alone is zero-impact, zero-purpose fare.
+The point of its existence is a far bigger mystery than the occurrences in the flat where the story unfolds."